Libertina Amathila: Personal life

-Libertina Appolus was born in Fransfontein, Kunene Region.
-Under the SWAPO Nationhood Programme, she received a scholarship to study medicine in Poland and graduated from the Warsaw Medical Academy in 1969, becoming Namibia's first female doctor.
+After attending secondary school, she left Namibia and became a refugee, with intentions of reaching Dar es Salaam, Tanzania.
+With the help of SWAPO, Amathila received a scholarship to study medicine in Poland under the SWAPO Nationhood Programme.
+She graduated from the Warsaw Medical Academy in 1969, becoming Namibia's first female doctor.
 She later worked in SWAPO refugee camps.